'We all make mistakes,' says woman who got bit by an octopus she put on her face

 When Jamie Bisceglia first put an octopus on her face, she says it felt "squishy" and "fun."

-The Fox Island, Wash., woman was participating in a Tacoma fishing derby over the weekend and wanted to help her friend get a good picture for the photo contest.
+The Fox Island, Wash., woman was participating in a Tacoma fishing derby on the first weekend in August and wanted to help her friend get a good picture for the photo contest.

 "The suckers weren't, like, strong.
 They just kind of crept all over my face and my nose and my ears," she told As It Happens guest host Piya Chattopadhyay.